 For those who may be interested, the theories of acoustic physics for bells is fairly well developed.
 A mathmatical overview of those theories can be reviewed in chapter two of Michael Jedamzik's book.(1)

 Another factor contributing to this “muddiness of sound” at very low pitches is that large bass bronze bells radiate sound waves inefficiently.
-This is because the speed of bending waves in these bells is considerably lower than the speed of sound in air, a condition known as “being below the coincidence frequency.”
-(3-4)
+This is because the frequency of the vibrating bell in bending waves considerably slower than the speed of sound in air, a condition known as “being below the coincidence frequency.”
+(5,7)

 Mr. Sue referred to the sound of that bell in the following way –

-You probably noticed that the G0 had a rather muddy sound due to the mess of its overtones.(5)
+You probably noticed that the bronze G0 had a rather muddy sound due to the mess of its overtones.(8)

-In order to take advantage of aluminum's higher sound radiation efficiency and less harmonics, and thereby enhance the sound of very low pitches for bass bells, in 1991 the Malmark Company created a new bell design using aluminum rather than bronze.
+In order to take advantage of aluminum's higher sound radiation efficiency and less overtone harmonics, which enhances the perceived pitch of the handbell at very low bass handbell pitches, in 1991 the Malmark Company created a new bell design using aluminum.9

-Another feature of aluminum bells in contrast to bronze, is the different harmonics that aluminum bells have.
-They do not have as many harmonics.
+As noted above, the feature of aluminum bells that contrasts with bronze is the very different harmonics aluminum bells have.
+They do not have as many harmonic overtones as bronze.
 Their dominate harmonics are limited to:

 In addition to having lower coincidence frequencies that lead to more efficient radiation of bass notes, aluminum bells are considerably lighter in weight, and thus more easily handled by bell ringers, who even with the scaling of bronze bells, have to deal with increasingly heavier bass bronze bells as the pitch goes lower, down to about F#2.

-Reasons they don’t make aluminum bells for pitches higher than F#3 likely include:(5)
+Reasons they don’t make aluminum bells for pitches higher than F#3 likely include:(8)

 - The lack of the multiple overtone harmonics in aluminum bells means the perceived timbre or mellowness of the bell is perceived to become weaker as the pitch increases.
 Malmark has chosen not to produce aluminum bells above the F#3 pitch, 4 steps below C4 (middle C).